State Activity Tracker

 Meriden, CT

-The Record Journal in Meriden, Connecticut got approved for a $300,000 American Rescue Plan-funded advertising grant program.
+The Record Journal in Meriden, Connecticut got approved for a $300,000 American Rescue Plan-funded advertising grant program, launched in 2023.
 Local businesses and nonprofits applied to participate in the program.
 Those selected received $4,000 in free advertising, $2,000 of which was paid for with city American Rescue Plan funds and another $2,000 in advertising was supplied by the Record Journal.
-After the costs of implementing the program, the publication netted $235,000.
-American Rescue Plan funds are still available until the end of 2024.
-To learn how you can adapt the program, read Rebuild Local News’ bulletin.
+After the costs of implementing the program over a three-month period in 2023, the publication netted $235,000.
+To learn more about municipal grant programs to boost small business advertising in local news, read more about communities trying this approach.

 Hawai’i